decaffeinate/decaffeinate/README.md

 # decaffeinate

-Move your CoffeeScript source to JavaScript using ES6 syntax.
+CoffeeScript in, ES6 out.

+JavaScript is the future, in part thanks to CoffeeScript.
+Now that it has served its purpose, it's time to move on.
+Convert your CoffeeScript source to ES6 JavaScript with decaffeinate.

 ## Install